Courses

 MHEO 440 - Health Policy Analysis and Change

 This course prepares students to analyze health systems and policies.
-Students study the history and foundations of the U.S. health system and engage in international comparative analyses through a lens of access, efficiency, and quality.
-Students learn core concepts of health care financing and insurance and examine coverage gaps.
-Students also examine law and policy processes and study how health is impacted by policies within and outside of traditional health domains, including education, transportation, housing, welfare, and labor and consider opportunities and policy frameworks amenable to change.
+Students study the history and foundations of the US health system and engage in comparative analyses of global healthcare systems through a lens of access, efficiency, and quality.
+Students learn core concepts of healthcare financing and insurance and examine coverage gaps.
+Students also examine law and policy processes and study how health is impacted by policies with and outside of traditional health domains, including education, transportation, housing, welfare, and labor.
+Finally, students consider opportunities and policy frameworks amenable to change and learn strategies for policy change.

 Section Section Dates Time Instructor Credits Location